RipMeApp/ripme/README.md

 * Easily re-rip albums to fetch new content
 * Built in updater
 * Skips already downloaded images by default
-* Can auto skip e-hentai and nhentai albums containing certain tags.
+* Can auto-skip e-hentai and nhentai albums containing certain tags.
 [See here for how to enable](https://github.com/RipMeApp/ripme/wiki/Config-options#nhentaiblacklisttags)
-* Download a range of urls.
+* Download a range of URLs.
 [See here for how](https://github.com/RipMeApp/ripme/wiki/How-To-Run-RipMe#downloading-a-url-range)

 ## List of Supported Sites